D1nDo/Red_Pitaya_Data_Acquisition/README.md

 This project aims to address these limitations by allowing dual-frequency acquisition: a high-rate mode at 500 kSa/s for faster signals, and a low-rate mode at 1 kSa/s for slower processes.
 It also supports longer acquisitions of at least 500,000 samples, thanks to the use of DMA with scatter/gather, extending the capabilities provided by the standard Red Pitaya tools.

-If you want to contact me please send an e-mail to : dindelli.ludovico@gmail.com
+If you have any question or aim to contact me please send an e-mail to : dindelli.ludovico@gmail.com